Get Tech Tips

 - Check the inside of the condenser one final time for any potential wiring or copper rubouts and repair/isolate as required.
 Note any rust on the compressor, roto locks, or accumulator.

 - Look for any signs of refrigerant oil, as that may give away potential leak points).

 - Replace the top carefully, ensuring that you don’t pinch any wires.
 Rewire the fan.

-- Inspect all wiring connection in the condenser control box for tightness and damage.
+- Inspect all wiring connections in the condenser control box for tightness and damage.
 Check contactor points and note condition.

 - Move inside.
 If the air handler has a finished floor around it, lay down a drop cloth.
 Always keep the work area inside clean during and after work.

 - Check the evaporator coil condition and cleanliness top and bottom.
-If the coil is a slant coil orientation and has any dirt on it clean the surface with evaporator coil cleaner, pump sprayer, rag and a soft brush.
-If the coil is dirty and an A or another coil type that cannot be easily cleaned in place you may quote a removal and clean if the coil has no known leaks and is less than 7 years old.
+If the coil is a slant coil orientation and has any dirt on it, clean the surface with evaporator coil cleaner, pump sprayer, rag, and a soft brush.
+If the coil is dirty and an A or another coil type that cannot be easily cleaned in place, you may quote a removal and clean the coil if it has no known leaks and is less than 7 years old.